michaelcohen716/lemonade_legends/README.md

 At close, your remaining ice cubes melt.
 And, if luck is working against you, your lemons or sugar may spoil as well.
 Tomorrow is another day.

-At the end of Day 7, we'll see if you've made any money along the way.
+At the end of Day 7, we'll see if you have what it takes to navigate the lemonade business.

 # **Technologies**

 This project was implemented with the following technologies:
-* JavaScript for game logic
+* JavaScript for game logic, jQuery for DOM manipulation
 * Canvas/HTML5 for basic game graphics